l1keafox/PasswordGenerator/readme.md

 </html>
 # Description

-    After pressing a button it will generate a password.
+    Pressing a button will start prompts to create a password

 # Writer

     Raymond Lewis# passwordGenerator
-# passwordGenerator